gesellix/ossrh-test/README.md

 - CD: Publishes the Gradle artifacts to GitHub Package Registry
   - triggered only on pushes to the default branch
 - Release: Publishes Gradle artifacts to Sonatype and releases them to Maven Central
-  - triggered on a published GitHub release using the underlying tag as artifact version
+  - triggered on a published GitHub release using the underlying tag as artifact version, e.g. via `git tag -m "$MESSAGE" v$(date +"%Y-%m-%dT%H-%M-%S")`